CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Java Units Support
 ^^^^^^^^^^^^^^^^^^

-Various support has been added in the library utilizing the `2025 WPILib Java units <https://docs.wpilib.org/en/latest/docs/software/basic-programming/java-units.html>`__.
+Support for the `2025 WPILib Java units <https://docs.wpilib.org/en/latest/docs/software/basic-programming/java-units.html>`__ has been added to many APIs.
 This support includes:

 - Units for status signals
 - Unit overloads for control request parameters